red-green-coding/plantuml-gradle-plugin/README.md

 After [adding the plugin](#adding-the-plugin) to your build you can configure the plugin using the extension block `plantuml`

-This plugin uses the [PlantUML library](https://github.com/plantuml/plantuml) for the conversion.
 Check the supported output formats [here](https://github.com/plantuml/plantuml/blob/master/src/net/sourceforge/plantuml/FileFormat.java#L64).

 ### Kotlin